buds-lab/abm-demo/README.md

 BUDSLab weekly presentation given by [Matias Quintana](https://matiasquintana.com/)

+While there are a handful of Jupyter Notebooks, most files will be run on the terminal.

 # Content

 - `docs/`: Slides used in the presentation.
 - `openai-gym/`: openAI python examples.
 Explanation about the contentes is given on slide 22 of the presentation.
+- `comfortlearn`: Files for custom openAI gym environment for occupant-centric control and ABM

 # Requirements